sewh/goatscrape/README.md

 # goatscrape

-goatscrape is a web crawling/scraping framework for the Go language loosly inspired by Scrapy for Python. goatscrape was written for a few reasons;
+goatscrape is a web crawling/scraping framework for the Go language loosly inspired by Scrapy for Python.
+It favours composibility, and has the majority of its functionality seperated into plugins; making it easy to compose behaviour from default plugins or write your own. goatscrape was written for a few reasons;

 * To automate tasks where large amounts of HTTP content needs to be downloaded and processed;
 * To allow developers to produce a single statically linked Go binary for crawling tasks;